 The fact that Cordelia Scaife May was inspired by her family friend Margaret Sanger and decided to take up population issues along immigration lines demonstrates she was influenced by eugenics.
 Sanger was a proponent of negative eugenics which believed in limiting or halting the reproduction of those deemed unfit and was also a proponent of restricting immigration.
 May came to the conclusion that immigration was a major factor in environmental degradation and founded Colcom to achieve her vision.
 Her organization’s funds have been well spent since all three groups Colcom supports have been effective.
 Hopefully, it will not last.

 The fact still remains that all three groups founded by John Tanton and funded by Colcom are environmentalist fronts who further an anti-human narrative blaming immigrants and immigration for environmental degradation.
 In short, CIS, FAIR and NumbersUSA along with their Colcom enablers view people as nothing more than pollution.
 This is abundantly clear, for example, in CIS’ policy pieces attributing immigration to being a factor in influencing climate change.
 The difference between groups like the Sierra Club and Friends of the Earth is that all three of John Tanton’s groups and their financiers reflect the true, consistent green belief that mankind is a cancer on the Earth to be stamped out.
-They crank out policy studies and pieces based on questionable or skewed data in order to make their case.
+Most likely, they publish policy studies based on questionable or skewed data in order to make their case.